Alfresco/alfresco-sdk/docs/debug-intellij.md

 ![Alt text](./imgs/sdk-debug-intellij-launch.png?raw=true "IntelliJ remote debug configuration launch")

 The IDE connects the source code with the deployed one at the docker container.
-Once the code it's linked, you can open a browser and start using your application.
+Once the code is linked, you can open a browser and start using your application.
 In our case, we are going to test the behaviour of debugging by running the sample webscript.

 7. Open your browser and type `http://localhost:8080/alfresco/s/sample/helloworld`.